king-kostis/anime-blog/README.md

 ![website_image](/src/main/resources/static/images/website.png?raw=true)

-A blog website that displays anime news from a telegram channel using RSS feeds
+A blog website that displays anime news posts from a telegram channel using RSS feeds
 > This is my first ever full stack application so please pardon my architectural choices

 ---